athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Adventure Paths/Abomination Vaults/Vischari.md

     desc: "`pf2:r`  "

   - name: "Necrotic Decay"
-    desc: " (divine,void) When Vischari dies, her invisible flesh rots away and sublimates into a foul-smelling gas that fills a 5-foot emanation around her body.
+    desc: " (divine,void) When Vischari dies, her invisible flesh rots away and sublimates into a foul-smelling gas that fills a @Template[emanation|distance:5] around her body.
 This gas deals 7d6 void damage to creatures in this area as their flesh curdles and rots (DC 24 Fortitude check save)."

 attacks:
   - name: ""